Your First Day with AI: A Beginner’s Toolkit – blog post illustration from AI Did This

 Step 4: Iterate

 If the first response isn't quite right, don't give up!
-Say things like:
+Say something like:

 5 Simple Things to Try Right Now